-This growth will be impacted greatly by nine specific countries which are situated to contribute to the population growth more quickly than other nations.
+This growth will be significantly impacted by nine specific countries which are situated to contribute to the population growth more quickly than other nations.
 These nations include the Democratic Republic of the Congo, Ethiopia, India, Indonesia, Nigeria, Pakistan, Uganda, the United Republic of Tanzania, and the United States of America.
 Particularly of interest, India is on track to overtake China's position as the most populous country by the year 2030.
-Additionally, multiple nations within Africa are expected to fully double their populations before fertility rates begin to slow.
+Additionally, multiple nations within Africa are expected to double their populations before fertility rates begin to slow entirely.

 Global life expectancy has also improved in recent years, increasing the overall population life expectancy at birth to just over 70 years of age.
 The projected global life expectancy is only expected to continue to improve - reaching nearly 77 years of age by the year 2050.
-Important factors impacting the data on life expectancy include the projections of the ability to reduce AIDS/HIV impact, as well as reducing the rates of infectious and non-communicable diseases.
+Significant factors impacting the data on life expectancy include the projections of the ability to reduce AIDS/HIV impact, as well as reducing the rates of infectious and non-communicable diseases.

 Population aging has a massive impact on the ability of the population to maintain what is called a support ratio.
 One key finding from 2017 is that the majority of the world is going to face considerable growth in the 60 plus age bracket.
-This will put enormous strain on the younger age groups as the elder population is becoming so vast without the number of births to maintain a healthy support ratio.
+This will put enormous strain on the younger age groups as the elderly population is becoming so vast without the number of births to maintain a healthy support ratio.

 Although the number given above seems very precise, it is important to remember that it is just an estimate.
 It simply isn't possible to be sure exactly how many people there are on the earth at any one time, and there are conflicting estimates of the global population in 2016.

 Some, including the UN, believe that a population of 7 billion was reached in October 2011.
 Others, including the US Census Bureau and World Bank, believe that the total population of the world reached 7 billion in 2012, around March or April.